 pahi - head, Finnish pää - head.
+Clearly a very ancient root word.

 ašk - to ask, Indo European heys-, Germanic aiskōnā, English 'ask'.

 eni/z-ari - God, names such as Ana and Anu to mean 'god' across wide areas of Europe and the near East.
 Related possibly to Etruscan aisar (gods), and the Aes in Norse Mythology, the Aes Sí in Ireland and Ancient Egyptian æsaï (to be light) and äs (hathor priest), (A Vocalized Dictionary of Egyptian, Christian de Vertavan).